iman20004/ToDoTracker3/README.md

 The ToDoTracker is a Web Application for creating todo lists.

 #### ToDoTracker Implementation 3
-This is the second implementation of the ToDoTracker app using ReactJS and Node.
-It is developed as a front-end only Web app that will provide the user with a means for making and editing todo lists
+This is the third implementation of the ToDoTracker app.
+It is developed as a full-stack MERN Web Application using Mongo Atlas, E􏰓press, React, Node, Apollo and GraphQL.

 ### Functionality/Features
 - [x] Sign Up